 Activated exchange relationships can be sorted and displayed from both the perspective of a particular sending jurisdiction ("FROM") or a particular receiving jurisdiction ("TO").
 For each exchange relationship, the legal basis and, where appropriate, the effective date and/or the activation date are shown.

 - Access information on the first fiscal year in respect of which a CbC Reporting filing obligation arises in a specific jurisdiction

 The number in brackets behind each jurisdiction in the drop-down menu indicates the total number of bilateral exchange relationships that are currently activated with respect to that jurisdiction.
 Where, for a particular jurisdiction, the number of exchange partners listed as sending CbC reports TO the jurisdiction is greater than the number of exchange partners listed as receiving CbC reports FROM the jurisdiction, this may be due to a number of these exchange partners being "non-reciprocal jurisdictions" (i.e. they have committed to send CbC reports to their exchange partners, but will not receive CbC reports from their exchange partners).

-This page will be regularly updated as further jurisdictions activate their bilateral exchange relationships.
+The table below will be regularly updated as further jurisdictions activate their bilateral exchange relationships.